rdkcentral/entservices-inputoutput/.github/instructions/Pluginconfig.instructions.md

 - Each plugin must define a <PluginName>.conf.in file that includes the following mandatory properties:

   - **autostart**: Indicates whether the plugin should start automatically when the framework boots.
-This should be set to false by default.
+This should be set to false by default either directly or via the CMake variable

   - **callsign**: A unique identifier used to reference the plugin within the framework.
 Every callsign must be defined with a prefix of org.rdk and it must be followed by the ENT Service name written in PascalCase (e.g., org.rdk.PersistentStore).